maximereder/septo-sympto/README.md

 Using Roboflow to prepare your dataset
 Roboflow is a platform that provides tools to label and preprocess your data.
 Follow these steps to prepare your dataset using Roboflow:

-1. Sign up or log in to Roboflow and create a new dataset.
+1. Sign up or log in to Roboflow and create a new project indicating "Object Detection (Bounding Boxe)" type.
 2. Upload your images to the dataset.
 Images should be in JPEG or PNG format.
 3. Annotate your images.
 Roboflow supports various annotation formats, including bounding boxes, polygons and keypoints.
-For YOLOv5, choose "YOLO Darknet" as the export format.
+For YOLOv5, choose "YOLOV5 Pytorch" as the export format.
 This will create a text file for each image with the same name as the image, containing the annotations in YOLO format.
 4. Apply preprocessing options, if needed.
 Roboflow provides options such as resizing, rotation and augmentation to prepare your images for training.
 5. Export your dataset.
 Roboflow will create a zip file containing your images, annotations and a YAML file with information about your dataset.